TurboWarp/docs/docs/development/extensions/unsandboxed.md

 Before we talk about the new APIs, we want to note some additional requirements for unsandboxed extensions:

  - Blocks must not throw errors.
-While sandboxed extensions were okay to, unsandboxed extensions that do this may break scripts.
+While sandboxed extensions could, unsandboxed extensions that do this may break scripts.
  - Input and boolean blocks must return a valid value.
 While sandboxed extensions are free to neglect this, unsandboxed extensions that don't return proper values (string, number, or boolean) can break scripts in unknown ways.
  - Blocks must not get stuck in infinite loops.
 While sandboxed extensions will usually not be able to freeze the entire window if they get stuck in a loop, unsandboxed extensions will.
 This can result in **data loss**.